clokep/homeserver-spec-versions/README.md

 2. The latency from a spec version being released to homeservers supporting it.
 3. The correlation between the amount of time between spec versions and the amount of time it took a homeserver to support that version after release.

-It also contain some information specific to [room versions](https://spec.matrix.org/v1.10/rooms/):
+It also contains some information specific to [room versions](https://spec.matrix.org/v1.10/rooms/):

 1. When each homeserver started (and stopped) supporting each room version.
 2. When each homeserver declared a room version as the "default" room version.